kimm00/ITM-OSS/HW2_GitHub.md

     1) After solving conflicts, commit the merge
        - git add A.java : add file that conflicts were solved.
        - git commit : commit the merge
-    2) Converit into master branch
+    2) Convert into master branch
        - git checkout master
     3) Merge print-msg to master; the content that solved in print-msg
        - git merge print-msg